KaleyraVideo/Video-iOS-SDK-Samples-Objc/README.md

 - [**Basic-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/Basic-Example):  This application is a basic example demonstrating the SDK capabilities and the features it provides.
 - [**CallKit-Voip-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/CallKit-Voip-Example): This application shows you how it's easy and simple to integrate CallKit and Voip notifications capabilities with Bandyer in your app.
 - [**Chat-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/Chat-Example): This application show you how it's easy integrate chat capability in your app using Bandyer.
-- [**UserInfoFetcher-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/UserInfoFetcher-Example): This application show you how to customize the appearance of user information displayed using Bandyer.
+- [**UserInfoFetcher-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/UserInfoFetcher-Example): This application show you how to customize the appearance of user information displayed with Bandyer.
 - **More coming soon**

 ## General Quick Start